 Final responsibility for adhering to degree requirements and meeting all deadlines rests solely with the student.

-Further information on the Master of Arts in Teaching degree in Earth Science can be found at the following link: M.A.T. in Earth Sciences and also by contacting:
+Further information on the Master of Arts in Teaching degree in Earth Science can be found at the following link: Earth Science Education and also by contacting: